 Started in 1983, Highway remained ITV's flagship religious programme until the mid 90s, presented by the late Sir Harry Secombe.
 Officially it was produced as a co-production between several smaller regions, however as Tyne Tees were the main force behind it, it's regarded by most as being their programme.
 Indeed, the very first edition came from the centre of TTTV-land, Newcastle.
 This opening, from 1986, sees the programme return to Tyneside once again for the Tall-Ships race.
-Thanks to Iam Burn for the clip.

 The Bill - 1992

 The Bill - 2003

 Skip on another 2 years, and things with The Bill have changed even more.
 By 2003 it had started being defined by ITV themselves as a soap rather than drama, with the usual 'love' plots included, and storylines which run for weeks.
 Unlike most of their soaps, however, The Bill had no permanent home, jumping about the schedules from week to week.
 In February 2003, this brand new set of titles was introduced to the programme.
 They're nice, and dont suffer the same problem as the last set; namely having to be updated frequently whenever the characters change.
 Although it does sound like someone accidentally forgot to play some notes in the new mix mind...